Comparing a Wellforce partnership with building an internal IT team

 The honest answer

-Three rules of thumb.
+Three rules of thumb

 You probably want the partnership if

-• AI is on your roadmap and you want a partner with an active AI Practice.
+AI is on your roadmap and you want a partner with an active AI practice.

 You probably want internal IT if

-You probably want a hybrid if
+You probably want a mix if

-• You need 24/7 coverage but cannot justify a 24/7 internal team.
+You need 24/7 coverage but cannot justify a 24/7 internal team.

 A note on this comparison